openenergymonitor/learn/view/sustainable-energy/energy/cars.md

 ### Electric vehicles

-Electric cars are often quoted at a performance of 4 miles/kWh which can be achieved with 100 mile electric cars such as the Nissan Leaf and Renault Zoe.
-This performance is dependent of course on the degree of acceleration, de-acceleration, speed and how hilly it is in much the same way as the performance of internal combustion cars.
+Electric cars are often quoted at a performance of 4 miles/kWh which can easily be achieved with electric cars such as the Nissan Leaf and Renault Zoe.
+This performance is dependent on acceleration, de-acceleration, speed and terrain in the same way as internal combustion cars.

 Grid electric @ 500 gCO2/kWh